 Another option for the car-less commuter is the Metrolink train.
 The Ventura County Line has a stop at the Bob Hope Airport, and the Antelope Valley Line stops in downtown Burbank.
 Though this can be quite costly, the Metrolink is the fastest public transportation into Los Angeles's Union Station.

 So, welcome to the Valley new Burbank resident!
-Whether you're working in the pictures or just looking for a family-friendly LA suburb, you'll be sure to find a comfortable apartment in Burbank's many new developments!
+You'll be sure to find a comfortable apartment in Burbank's many new developments!

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Burbank.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.